pdanzma/kagi-css/README.md

 2. Enable custom CSS in Kagi Settings.
 3. Paste the code into the inputfield at: [Link](https://kagi.com/settings?p=custom_css)
 4. Save and enjoy your enhanced Kagi experience!

+optional: It is planned that the “URL positioning” setting will be set to “Top title” under the “Display” item.

 ## Animations